FelixBehne/katacoda-scenarios/apache-parquet/step5.md

-In the last steps you learned how to write data from the in-memory representation two disk.
-In this step you will learn how to read that data back into a dataframe and how the performance of multiple compression algorithms and partitioned and not partitioned data compares.
+In the last steps, you learned how to write data from the in-memory representation two disk.
+In this step, you will learn how to read that data back into a dataframe and how the performance of multiple compression algorithms and partitioned and not partitioned data compares.

 ## Read operations for Snappy vs. Gzip compression
 Let's start with the comparison of gzip vs. snappy compression.
 We again use the magical %time function to measure how long the execution takes.